E-commerce

 Types of marketplaces

-1P vs 3P (common vocabulary)
+1P vs 3P (common terminology)

 “Open” or selective marketplace